vpinedab/fractal-music-visualizer/README.md

 **Steps:**
 1. Click "Refresh" to load audio files from `app/assets/music/`
 2. Select an audio file and click "✓ Confirm"
-3. Choose fractal type (Julia Sets or IFS)
+3. Choose fractal type (Julia Sets or IFS) using the buttons at the top
 4. Customize settings (optional):
-   - Video Settings: FPS, resolution, iterations, color palette
+   - **Video Settings**: FPS, resolution, iterations, color palette, dynamic dimensions
+   - **Audio Settings**:
+     - Sensitivity (use +/- buttons for fine adjustment)
-   - Audio Settings: Sensitivity, trimming
+     - Normalize Audio checkbox (reduces clipping)
-   - Fractal Formula: Power, offsets, rotation (for Julia Sets)
+     - Enable Trimming with start/end time (use +/- buttons for precise control)
+   - **Fractal Formula** (Julia Sets only):
+     - Power (z^p + c formula)
+     - Z Offset (Real and Imaginary parts)
+     - C Base (Real and Imaginary parts)
+     - Rotation (enable with rotation velocity)
-5. Click "Generate Video"
+5. Click "🎬 Generate Video" (use "⏹ Stop" button to cancel if needed)
-6. Wait for generation to complete
+6. Wait for generation to complete (progress bar shows status)
-7. Click "Play Visualization" to watch!
+7. Click "▶ Play" to watch your visualization!
+8. Browse generated videos in the "Available Videos" section with thumbnails

 ### CLI Mode